 There is no specific diet for gallstone disease.
 You have to be mindful of what you consume when you have it.

-The above-mentioned information can help you during gallstone attacks and before and after gallbladder removal surgery.
+The information mentioned earlier can help you during gallstone attacks and before and after gallbladder removal surgery.
 In addition, there are limited treatment options for gallbladder disease.